-As a result of growth, Council will be challenged with ensuring these needs are strategically planned for as these new communities are established.
+As a result of growth, Council will be challenged with ensuring the population growth is strategically planned for as these new communities are established.

 From 2006 to 2011, Campbelltown's overall population grew by approximately 3%.
 During the same period, the population of people with disability grew by approximately 35%.
 There are a number of factors that have contributed to the disparity between these growth rates, including an:

-- aging population - increase in the number of diagnosed disabilities such as autism - increase in the number of people identifying with a disability - increase in the number of services available to people with a disability in the LGA.
+- aging population - increase in the number of diagnosed disabilities such as autism - increase in the number of people identifying with a disability - increase in the number of services available to people with a disability in the LGA - increase in the number of people identifying as Aboriginal and/or Torres Strait Islander.